ABorgna/site/slides/20220325-SINFIN/slides.md

 **[Quipper]**

 - Chosen as starting language Proto-Quipper-D.
-- Version of the well-known Proto-Quipper language with linear dependant types
+- Formalization of the well-known Quipper language with linear dependant types
 - By Peter Selinger, with Francisco Rios and many other people
 - Interpreter implemented by Peng Fu